Free 2-Day TEFL Training

 First off, there are two words that will answer this question 99% of the time.
 They are “it depends”.
 Every school in every country has different requirements.
 Some requirements are flexible, some are not.
-The three biggest things that will get you in the door at any school are:
+The three biggest things that will get you in the door at most schools are:

-1. Native Speaker – this means that you come from the US, UK, Ireland, Australia, Canada, New Zealand or sometimes South Africa, that English is your first language and you have a neutral accent.
+1. Being a Native Speaker of English – this means that you come from the US, UK, Ireland, Australia, Canada, New Zealand or sometimes South Africa, that English is your first language and you have a neutral accent.

 Why does this matter?
 Because many schools have paying customers who want to learn from a native English speaker.
 That’s how they advertise their classes.
 Students may be paying a premium for a specific kind of teacher.
 Also, in many countries you can’t legally work as an English teacher if you aren’t a native speaker.

-2. Bachelor’s degree – It doesn’t matter what subject you studied but many schools want to see that you graduated with a bachelor’s degree from an accredited university.
+2. Having a Bachelor’s degree – It doesn’t matter what subject you studied but many schools want to see that you graduated with a bachelor’s degree from an accredited university.

 Why does this matter?
 Typically it’s because the governments of certain countries have this basic requirement.
+It may tie into how they offer work visas.
 Schools also use this as a baseline for your level of education.

-3. TEFL or CELTA – Schools want to see that not only can you speak English but that you can also TEACH it.
+3. A TEFL Certification or its equivalent – Schools want to see that you can not only speak English but that you can also TEACH it.
 They are two very different things.
-A good course (not a cheap-o one) will prepare you to do this.
+A solid teacher training course will prepare you to do this.

 Why does this matter?
 Again, many governments require the certification for legal employment.
 Also, schools want to know that you’re trained to teach so they can provide good quality education to their students.
 And for you as a teacher, this certificate should help you feel comfortable and be able to KEEP the job once you get it.